Organisational Structure and Responsibilities

 The structure of the organisation is set out below.
 All are accountable to the Chief Executive

 The Assembly Business Directorate provides specialist parliamentary support to Members to ensure the efficient and effective conduct of business.
-It is made up of the Committee Service; the Legislation and Chamber Service; the Research Service; Strategic Transformation Unit; and Communications.
+It is made up of the Policy & Legislation Committee Service; the Legislation and Chamber Service; the Research Service; the Legal Service, and the Strategic Transformation Unit.

-The Commission Services Directorate provides secretariat and support to the Presiding Officers, the Assembly Commission, the Chief Executive and Directors and the Remuneration Committee.
-The Directorate is also responsible for support for Members through the Members' Business Support team, the Translation and Reporting Service and the co-ordination of professional development opportunities for Members and their staff.
+The Engagement Directorate provides secretariat and support to the Presiding Officers, the Assembly Commission, the Chief Executive and Directors and the Remuneration Committee.
+The Directorate is also responsible for support for Members through the Members' Business Support team, the Translation and Reporting Service, the Communications team, the Parliamentary Venues and Visitors Services and the co-ordination of professional development opportunities for Members and their staff.

 The Resources Group manages the corporate arrangements for performance delivery, reporting and financial accountability.
-The Group consists of four teams: Procurement, Governance & Audit, ICT and People and Places.
+The Group consists of five teams: Procurement, Governance & Audit, ICT, Human Resources and Estates and Facilities Management.
 Our Head of Internal Audit works to provide the necessary assurances to the Audit Committee, management and the Accounting Officer.
 The Information and Communications Technology Directorate is responsible for managing the provision of ICT and broadcasting services to the National Assembly and Commission.
-The People and Places team in partnership with its contractors work to provide outstanding support and services to those using the Assembly's estate.
+The Estates and Facilities Management team, in partnership with its contractors, work to provide outstanding support and services to those using the Assembly's estate.

 We help manage the Commission's annual budget of circa £50 million and help ensure that corporate decisions demonstrate wise use of resources.